Generalized Cahn effect and parton 3D motion in a covariant approach: Summary and conclusion

 \textit{ii)} We have done a comparison, which suggests that the data on transverse motion based on Cahn effect disagree with the data based on analysis of the structure functions ($F_{2}$) in the framework of various models.
 Both methods differ in estimation of $\left\langle p_{T}\right\rangle $\ by factor $\approx 4$.

-\textit{iii)} We studied unpolarized parton distribution functions $ f_{1}^{q}(x,\mathbf{p}_{T})$ in the framework of the 3D covariant parton model.
-We obtained a new rule, which relates this TMD to its integrated counterpart $f_{1}^{q}(x)$.
-Using this rule with the input on integrated distribution obtained from the global analysis, we calculated $f_{1}^{q}(x, \mathbf{p}_{T})$\ also numerically.
+\textit{iii)} We studied {the} unpolarized parton distribution functions $ f_{1}^{q}(x,\mathbf{p}_{T})$ in the framework of the 3D covariant parton model.
+We obtained a new {relation}, which relates this TMD to its integrated counterpart $f_{1}^{q}(x)$.
+Using this relation with the input on {the} integrated distribution obtained from global analysis, we calculated $ f_{1}^{q}(x,\mathbf{p}_{T})$\ also numerically.

+\textit{iv)} We have done a detailed comparison with the recent approach\ by U.D'Alesio, E.Leader and F.Murgia \cite{D'Alesio:2009kv}, in which an equivalent {relation and other} results coincident with our approach have been obtained.
+We have proved, that both approaches have {a} common general basis consisting in Lorentz invariance (covariance) and in the on-mass-shell condition $p^{2}=0.$ That is why, despite substantially different procedures and formalism applied in both approaches, some results are identical.

-We confirmed, that symmetry requirement of relativistic covariance combined with the nucleon rotational symmetry represent a powerful tool for revealing new rules connecting various parton distribution functions, including relations between the integrated (1D) and their unintegrated (3D) counterparts.
+\textit{v)} We confirmed, that the requirement of relativistic covariance combined with the nucleon rotational symmetry {represents a} powerful tool for revealing new {relations} connecting various parton distribution functions, including the relations between the integrated (PDF) and their unintegrated (TMD) counterparts.